 What is the Wound CARE Instrument?

-The Wound Care Instrument was developed by the Canadian Association of Wound Care and the Canadian Association for Enterostomal Therapy to provide a set of standards that support healthcare providers, wound management leaders, educators, purchasing managers, administrators, organizations, and health authorities to undertake a comprehensive and collaborative evidence-informed appraisal process before developing or introducing a wound management educational event or program.
+The Wound Care Instrument was developed by Wounds Canada and the Canadian Association for Enterostomal Therapy to provide a set of standards that support healthcare providers, wound management leaders, educators, purchasing managers, administrators, organizations, and health authorities to undertake a comprehensive and collaborative evidence-informed appraisal process before developing or introducing a wound management educational event or program.

 The Wound CARE Instrument will:

 Provide a foundation to identify the components required to plan, develop, implement, evaluate and sustain evidence-informed wound management education and programming.

 Provide a benchmark to appraise the quality of wound management education and programming.

 Support collaboration in the development and implementation of wound management education and programming.

 Inform decisions related to the endorsement, adoption, adaption, purchase or rejection of wound management education and programming.